eric-pierce/freshapi/README.md

 Both Issues and Contributions and Pull Requests are welcome and encouraged - please feel free to open either.

-If you'd like to donate to this project you can do so through *Buy Me A Coffee*
+If you'd like to donate to this project you can do so here:

 <a href="https://www.buymeacoffee.com/ericpierce" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>